y0umu/ResCSNet/README.md

 # ResCSNet
 Code for ResCSNet (and hopefully for my paper to be published) which compresses and restores images using convolutional neural network.

 The code is in pytorch.
-As of coding `pytorch.utils.tensorboard` wasn't available, so I used `tensorboardX`.
+As of coding `torch.utils.tensorboard` wasn't available, so I used `tensorboardX`.
 (But as it turns out there is no big difference between the two)

 It should run in Google Colabotory.
 The notebook should be self-explanatory.